siemens/simatic-ai-launcher/README.md

 This folder contains datasets to train the networks created with the notebooks in the **ai-examples** folder.
 - **environments**:
 This folder contains the files necessary to build a python environment for running IPython notebooks prepared in the **ai-examples** folder.
-  - **conda**: contains an *image-classification.yml* file required to build a conda virtual environment with the necessary python packages and a *Readme.md* file for guidance
+  - **conda**: contains an *image-classification.yml* file required to build a Conda virtual environment with the necessary python packages and a *Readme.md* file for guidance
   - **dockerized**: contains an *image-classification.yml* compose file for setting up your container and a *Readme.md* file for guidance
   - **virtualenv**: contains a *Readme.md* to help you setting up your virtual environment